 An inspiring healing journey of comrades facing the ultimate battle.
 This man and this dog are there for each other at exactly the right time for miracles to occur.

-A Dog Named Leaf is the true story of a paradigm shift.
+The New York Times bestselling memoir, A Dog Named Leaf is the true story of a paradigm shift.
 We "crazy" dog lovers (you know who you are) have waited for someone to reveal what happens in our homes every day.
 One reviewer wrote, "This is about how a dog with great love actually entered the inner reality of his friend to help save him and was able to succeed where human explanations and efforts failed."

 "Impossible to put down.
 Read and share widely."